supalukbenz/ros-gui/README.md

 Before using this project, make sure that the robot has the following packages:

-1. [rosbridge_suite](http://wiki.ros.org/rosbridge_suite) is a specification for sending JSON based commands to ROS.
+1. [rosbridge_suite](http://wiki.ros.org/rosbridge_suite) is a collection of packages that implement the rosbridge protocol and provides a WebSocket transport layer.
    - Rosbridge is available as a debian.
 To install:

      ```sudo apt-get install ros-<rosdistro>-rosbridge-server```